Poster Author Information and Instructions

 - Simple use of color can add emphasis.

 - Do not write or paint directly on the poster boards.

 Traveling with Your Poster

 In case your poster does not arrive, we suggest you bring a smaller version of your poster on 8½" x 11" size paper as well as a copy of the poster on a USB thumb drive so that it can be printed on site.
 Many airlines now require that poster tubes be checked rather than brought as carry-on luggage.
 Please check with your airline prior to traveling.

-ASHG has partnered with FedEx to give you the option of printing your poster for pickup when you arrive in Orlando, for $80 per poster.
-Submit your poster at our customized FedEx submission site by October 1: https://docstore.fedex.com/hco3996.
+ASHG has partnered with FedEx to give you the option of printing your poster for pickup when you arrive in San Diego.
+Submit your poster at our customized FedEx submission site to access discounted rates: https://docstore.fedex.com/hco1324.

-Posters can be picked up from 8:00 am-5:00 pm daily starting Tuesday, October 17, by visiting the FedEx kiosk in the Convention Center South Building, Level 2.
+Posters can be picked up from 8:00 am-5:00 pm daily starting Tuesday, October 16, by visiting the FedEx kiosk in the Convention Center.